LMSAudio/Complex_PF/source_code/README.md

 #### How to use
 1. Make sure all dependencies are installed.
 You can find the used packages in the file [./git_config.py]
 2. The provided *dummy* datasets [./data/] include: far-end, residual and near-end signals.
-These files are compressed and therefore, you should de-compress the them before proceeding
+These files are compressed and therefore, you should de-compress them before proceeding
 3. To run the code using the provided *dummy* datasets, simply excute the file [./git_train.py], which should perform training, validation and testing based on the provided datasets
 4. To run the algorithm on other datasets and/or using different parameterizaiton, e.g., different number of layers, you can use the file [./git_config.py] which contains most of the implementation parameters